BEYOND THE HEADSHOTS PREPARATION GUIDE

 Red: Draws attention and creates a visual impact.
 It evokes strength, power, and is persuasive, but may also come off as assertive or aggressive.
 Bright red ties are commonly known as the classic power tie, popular for its psychological influence.

-Blue: The safest color and most popular among both men and women.
-Blue is a calming color associated with intelligence, focus, loyalty, and trustworthiness.
+Blue: The safest colour and most popular among both men and women.
+Blue is a calming colour associated with intelligence, focus, loyalty, and trustworthiness.
 Navy blues suggest more power and authority than lighter blues.

 Green: A relaxing colour associated with nature, balance, generosity, connection and peace.
 Dark green is associated with wealth.